trikos529/Cmpile-v2.3/README.md

 - **Infrastructure**: All tools (compiler, git, vcpkg) are downloaded into the `internal_downloads` folder.
 To uninstall, simply delete that folder.
 - **Dependencies**: The tool scans your C++ file for headers.
 If it sees a known header (like `fmt/core.h` or `nlohmann/json.hpp`), it installs the corresponding package via vcpkg.

+## What's New
+ # Version 2.3
+  - Fixed some errors with dependency installtion.
+  - Some other bugs fixes and improvements.
+  - Rebranded to Version 2.3.
+ # Version 2.2
+  - Added a new Feature called Extensions.
+You can now install extensions to add packages to your project wothout needing them to download from vcpkg.
+  - For now, added two extensions but more will be added in later updates.
+  - Added the ability to add custom extensions from local files.
+  - Added a new "Clear Log Output" button to the GUI.
+  - Rebranded to Version 2.2.